 Over the past year, I’ve been looking into how to deal with online harassment.
 I’ve studied reports, of which there are very few, and I’ve reached out to journalists and fellow bloggers, and the responses are often the same:

 It comes with the territory.
 You just have to grow a thicker skin.

-Online harassment is not something that is widely talked about, but it has become part of most people’s day-to-day lives.
+Online harassment is not something that is widely talked about but it has become part of most people’s day-to-day lives.
 I believe it’s a subject that should to be covered in schools, at universities, in workshops and by social media platforms such as my own.
-Those who have experienced online harassment, such as myself, should be encouraged to speak out and help people understand how to identify it and how to deal with it.
+I believe those who have experienced online harassment should be encouraged to speak out and to help people understand how to identify it and deal with it.

 Eight profiles of online harassers

 I’d like to begin by breaking down below what I deal with on a daily basis in eight concise profile descriptions.
 If any of them sound familiar to you, please consider the impact you’re having on the people you’re writing to.